elixit/Tracker-hw/README.md

                    'add a department',
                     'add a role',
                      'add an employee',
                       'update an employee role'  from the command line.
 A feature to 'Quit' the terminal was added.
 When the user installs the required dependencies and sources the seeds/schema using sql, they can run 'npm start' to get the options prompted in the terminal.

-- used sql2 for SELECT, AS, FROM, INNER JOIN, ON, CONCAT, LEFT JOIN, ORDER BY, VALUES, SET, functions which allowed database to be structured according to each function.
+Used sql2 for SELECT, AS, FROM, INNER JOIN, ON, CONCAT, LEFT JOIN, ORDER BY, VALUES, SET, functions which allowed database to be structured according to each function.

 ## Table of contents